bangadang/stackIT/FS25/Dataengineering.md

 | available-partition-tolerant | consistent-available | consistent-partition-tolerant |
 |--|--|--|
 | CouchDB, Cassandra | RDBMS | MongoDB, Redis |
+- critisism of the CAP theorem
+	- C is a property of the system in general
+	- A is
 ## Different NoSQL Systems
 ### key value data model (Redis)
 - data is stored based on programmer-defined keys